 Students learn about plan review and the permitting processes as they relate to site development.
 Explores how a site is developed from application to building permits, and all the steps in between.

 Overlaps with UPPP 272.

 ECO EVO 282.
 Fundamentals of Informatics for Biologists.
 4 Units.

-Students learn the fundamentals of bioinformatics and the unix operating system.
+Students learn the fundamentals of bioinformatics and the unix operating system (including the shell and Sun Grid Engine) in order to assemble a eukaryotic genome.